trizen/trizen/README.md

     -Su             : upgrades installed packages
     -Sc             : clears the cache directory
     -C              : outputs AUR comments only
+    -G              : clones the package metadata
-    -G              : download and extract AUR tarball only -R              : remove packages (see pacman -Rh) -Q              : for installed packages (see pacman -Qh) -U              : installs local packages from /tmp or `pwd`
+    -R              : remove packages (see pacman -Rh) -Q              : for installed packages (see pacman -Qh) -U              : installs local packages from /tmp or `pwd`